International Selectors' Committee

 Christian Petersen (@iwantyoustudio) is a graphic designer, photographer, artist, journalist and curator.
 His multidisciplinary company I Want You Studio is best known for its innovative and unique approach to design and branding.
 Petersen has been curating and writing about new media Art for over 10 years.
 He currently writes a bi-weekly column called Wednesday Web Artist of the Week for ArtSlant magazine.

-Also on this year's ISC: Oren Moshe, co-founder of Niio, Nick Lambert, co-editor of White Heat Cold Logic: British Computer Art 1960 - 1980, Poppy Simpson, Head of Curation at Meural, Dafydd James, Head of Digital Media at the National Museum Wales, Nicholas Thornton, Head of Contemporary Art at the National Museum Wales, Karen Janody, Curator at the Royal Brompton, Mary Ginsberg, curator at the British Museum, and Serena Wallace-Turner, Lumen Director.
+Also on this year's ISC: Oren Moshe, co-founder of Niio, Nick Lambert, co-editor of White Heat Cold Logic: British Computer Art 1960 - 1980, Poppy Simpson, Head of Curation at Meural, Dafydd James, Head of Digital Media at the National Museum Wales, Nicholas Thornton, Head of Contemporary Art at the National Museum Wales, Mary Ginsberg, curator at the British Museum, and Serena Wallace-Turner, Lumen Director.